 )

-# Based on the supplemental Excel file, also expect:
+# and based on the supplemental Excel file, also expect:

 # 10-year risks: `ascvd`, 0.092; `heart_failure`, 0.081;